Testing: Critical For Secure Web Applications

 Monitoring web app functionality for insecure protocols and functions

 Reporting is the final stage of the assessment process.
 Core analysts aggregate all obtained information and provide the client with a thorough, comprehensive detailing of our findings.
 The report begins with a high-level breakdown of the overall risk, highlighting both strengths and weaknesses in the application’s protective systems and logic.
 We also include strategic recommendations to aid business leaders in making informed decisions regarding the application.
-Further into the report, we break down each vulnerability in technical detail, including our testing process and remediation steps for the IT team, making for a simple remediation process.
-We go to great lengths to ensure each report is both explicit and easy to navigate.
+Further, we break down each vulnerability in technical detail into the report, including our testing process and remediation steps for the IT team, making for a simple remediation process.
+Finally, we go to great lengths to ensure each report is both explicit and easy to navigate.

-Additionally, upon client request, Core Security Labs may review an assessment after the client organization has patched vulnerabilities.
-We will ensure changes were implemented properly, and the risk has been eliminated.
+Additionally, Core Security Labs may review an assessment upon the client's request after the client organization has patched vulnerabilities.
+We will ensure changes are correctly implemented and the risk has been eliminated.
 The previous assessment will be updated to reflect the more secure state of the application.